mirrorkeydev/mkd-talon/README.md

 ## Cursorless hat colors

 Colors sampled from Palenight theme.
-"Enhanced" are boosted in value and saturation slightly to compensate for the hats being pretty small, and the hue is also adjusted slightly to make my chosen colors easier to differentiate.
+"Enhanced" are boosted in value and saturation slightly to compensate for the hat size I prefer, and the hue is also adjusted slightly to make my chosen colors easier to differentiate.

 ```
     "workbench.colorTheme": "Palenight (Mild Contrast)",